gitpod-io/gp-code-server-test/README.md

-# openvscode-server-test
+# gp-code-server-test

-This module helps you test VS Code extensions.
+This module helps you test gp-code inside a workspace.

 ## License